 Sensory Integration (SI) is a form of therapy for people with ASC which comprises a range of different components including swinging, spinning and deep pressure.
 We are very fortunate at Spring Common in having a dedicated SI room, equipped with a ceiling-hung swing, spinning platform and appropriate padding.
-The room is timetabled for children who have personalised programmes that have been devised for them by Occupational Therapists.
+The room is timetabled for children who have personalised programmes that have been devised for them by Occupational Therapists or our sensory team.